John Masouri

-John Masouri is a journalist, reviewer, contributor and author for reggae music and several of its musical offshoots including dub, roots and dancehall.
+John Masouri is a journalist, author, reviewer and historian for Jamaican music and several of its musical offshoots including dub, roots and dancehall.
+He is one of the world's foremost reggae music journalist and has worked extensively over it.

-Early life
+Early life and career

 He was born in 1953 in Nottingham, England to a working-class family.
 Between 1964 and 1969 he attended Carlton-Le-Willows Grammar School.
 His love of music flourished during this period and would encompass rock, blues, soul, folk and Blue Beat, which he discovered during visits to illicit house parties known as "blues" or "shubeens", in an area of Nottingham called the Meadows.

-Early career

-After leaving school, he worked in design studios as a paste-up artist and made freelance contributions to the local magazines Third Eye and Platform.
-In 1973 he moved to London and worked for two years at The Tate Gallery where he met artists like Francis Bacon and Andy Warhol – fleeting experiences that inspired him to renew his enthusiasm for fine art painting.
-After moving to Brighton in 1976 he worked in bookshops and art galleries whilst exhibiting his work – mainly large scale oil paintings, but also lino cuts and pen and ink drawings – in group and one man shows.
-His work also featured in multi media events co-hosted by the Jamaican poet James Berry, who became a friend and mentor.

-In the early eighties, he began DJing reggae music in Brighton clubs and house parties.
+After an early career in art, he began DJing reggae music in Brighton clubs and house parties in the early eighties.
 This led to him becoming a presenter – again playing reggae music – on Radio Falmer, local pirate station Faze FM and community station Festival Radio, where his fellow presenters included Norman Cook and Carl Cox.